AndreIglesias/-Bgp-At-Doors-of-Autonomous-Systems-is-Simple/P3/README.md

 ## Network Diagram

-The network topology for this project is as follows:
+The network topology for this project:

 ![Network topology](../docs/p3.topology.png)

-In this third part of the project, we will implement a "spine-and-leaf" architecture, a popular network topology for data centers.
-Here's how it will be structured:
+This project uses a "spine-and-leaf" architecture, popular in data centers for its efficiency and scalability.

 - **One main router** acting as a route reflector (spine): This central router will manage and distribute routing information to all connected leaf routers.
 - **Three sub-routers** acting as leafs (VTEPs): These leaf routers will connect to the spine and each other, forming the edges of the network where hosts connect.